How does a septic tank work?

 Limit your water use.
 Reducing the amount of water that runs into your tank, particularly over a short period of time, will prevent the flushing of untreated waste into your drain field.
 You can replace old toilets with low-flow models, install reduced-flow showerheads, and simplest of all, wash laundry throughout the week rather than just on Saturday morning.

-Jim vonMeier believes septic systems are the answer to America's water shortage because they deliver purified water to depleted aquifers.
+Jim vonMeier believes septic systems are the answer to America’s water shortage because they deliver purified water to depleted aquifers.
 He travels the country advocating, lecturing and testifying on septic systems.
-If you have a septic system question, write to him.
+If you have a septic system question and want to know how does a septic tank work, write to him.